GenesisFR/HowToBecomeGoodAtShooters/README.md

 - throws Molotov cocktails at enemies
 - shooting him while he's about to throw a Molotov cocktail will cause him to drop it at his feet and put himself on fire
 - shooting the red pouch on his right thigh will set him and his surroundings on fire
-- when shooting a Molotov out of the air, the fire will spread to the ground right under it, regardless of how high in the air it was
+- Molotovs can be destroyed mid-air, causing the fire to spread to the ground below regardless of altitude
 - elites will throw incendiary grenades that detonate after a short fuse and have a wider radius

 ### Playing ARs